nocobase/docs/docs/en-US/plugin-samples/router/add-setting-page-layout-routes/index.md

 This example will have a configuration page, and inside the configuration page, there will be a detail link that, when clicked, will navigate to a new page.

 This document will not go into much detail about the content development.
 It is only used to demonstrate how to add a plugin configuration page.
-For specific content and logic of the configuration page, please refer to the Plugin Settings plugin example (TODO) documentation.
+For specific content and logic of the configuration page, please refer to the [Plugin Settings plugin example](/plugin-samples/plugin-settings) documentation.

 You can find the complete example code for this document in the [plugin-samples](https://github.com/nocobase/plugin-samples/tree/main/packages/plugins/%40nocobase-sample/plugin-add-setting-page-layout-routes) repository.